Enquiries:

 Gynaecology Clinic » Endometriosis Treatment

-Private Endometriosis Surgery in London
+Private Endometriosis Treatment in London

-Endometriosis is a long-term condition where tissue similar to the lining of the womb grows outside the uterus, causing chronic pelvic pain, painful periods, heavy bleeding and, in some cases, fertility problems.
+Symptoms vary from person to person but commonly include painful periods, pelvic pain, pain during sex, heavy menstrual bleeding, bowel or bladder symptoms, and difficulty conceiving.
 When symptoms are severe or have not responded to hormonal treatments, endometriosis surgery is often recommended to remove the tissue and provide lasting relief.

 Endometriosis treatment options